Business–IT alignment

-Business–IT alignment (B/I alignment) is a process in which an organization integrates and utilizes information technology (IT) to achieve business objectives.
-It is the ability of IT to produce business value which means the process of establishing an environment where both IT and business professionals are capable of working together in order to achieve common goals in any specific area of work.
+Business–IT alignment (B/I alignment) is a process by which an organization integrates and utilizes information technology (IT) to achieve business objectives.

 B/I alignment and IT governance

-To achieve B/I alignment, organizations must make better decisions that take into account both business and IT disciplines.
+To achieve B/I alignment, organizations must take into account both business and IT disciplines.
 Establishing processes for decision-making and control is essentially what is meant by the term "governance"; so B/I alignment is closely related to information technology governance.

 A commonly cited definition by IT Governance Institute is:IT governance is the responsibility of the board of directors and executive management.
 It is an integral part of enterprise governance and consists of the leadership and organizational structures and processes that ensure that the organization's IT sustains and extends the organization's strategies and objectives.

 Also related to the effort for better decision-making, and therefore often part of B/I alignment - is the area of IT portfolio management, which has to do with decisions about which IT projects are funded and which are not.